starwindz/swos-port/docs/ida2asm.md

 ## `no-break` markers

-`ida2asm` can be instructed to create multiple assembly files, breaking original file in several places in the process.
+`ida2asm` can be instructed to create multiple output files, breaking original file in several places in the process.
 While care is taken that no procedures are broken apart, it can still happen with some data tables or procedures that are expected to be consecutive.
 In such situations special markers in the source code are introduced: "`; ${no-break`" begins protected block, "`; $no-break}`" ends it.
 Example usage: